 With over 30 years’ experience, we know that recovery from an eating disorder is a complex and challenging process.
 Practical support, informed resources and expert guidance are key to starting and eventually making a full recovery.

-To complement our free support services, we’ve developed a new online recovery resource ‘First Steps to Recovery’.
-Similar to an e-learning course, this interactive resource is based on the psychological theory of change and will enable you to really think about what recovery means for you.
+Our new online recovery resource ‘First Steps to Recovery’. is an interactive course based on the psychological theory of change and will enable you to really think about what recovery means for you.

-The resource includes film clips, downloadable materials, goal setting activities and practical suggestions from those who have recovered, helping you to take steps towards your recovery.
+The course includes film clips, downloadable materials, goal setting activities and practical suggestions from those who have recovered, helping you to take steps towards your recovery.

 The programme takes about 1-2 hours to complete, but it can take longer depending on your learning approach.
 You can work through it as often as you like in private or with a friend, family member or counsellor.
 The downloadable materials can be used on an ongoing basis.

 As a small national charity, to help meet the running costs of the resource, we charge a one-off £15.00 registration fee*.
 Go to our online shop to buy now

 *ABC Course Bursary Scheme - Should your financial circumstances present a barrier to purchasing the course at this time, you can register for free through our bursary scheme or make a small donation of your choice.
 For more details or to apply for the scheme, email: email@example.com or Tel: 03000 11 12 13, option 3

 Who is the course for?

 Anyone who wants to understand more about recovery from an eating disorder!
 Here's some examples of those we feel this course will be beneficial to: